 Newmarket ON L9N 0S3

 I am the Co-Founder + Clinical and Educational Director of Kahle Therapy & Consulting Services, an agency addressing the impact of systemic & social injustice on Black + marginalized people; serving those disproportionately facing barriers to mental health services.
-I am a Clinical Therapist & Registered Social Worker (OCSWSSW) with 20 years of experience.
+I am a Registered Social Worker (OCSWSSW) and Psychotherapist with 20 years of experience.

 I attended the University of Windsor (Psychology + Law) & York University (Social Work + Anti-Racist Research & Practice) and my professional experience spans numerous sectors including mental health, child welfare, education, youth justice, policy, and community engagement.

 As a first generation Canadian-Jamaican + former Miss West Indies International I am deeply connected to the Black + Caribbean community.
 I am the mother of a teenage daughter, love to travel, and believe that the quest to know & understand our authentic selves is one which will reap the greatest rewards.
 My identity + lived experience has enabled me to offer effective, culturally responsive, and asset focused psycho-therapeutic services.

 I work from a Anti-Oppressive/Anti-Black Racism framework & utilize an inter-sectional approach that honours the complexities of diverse + marginalized individuals.

 My focus is to provide a safe space for individuals to develop their authentic selves, heal, refocus, and gain coping skills that will improve their lives.
 I hold space for clients to safely explore experiences of systemic discrimination, inter-generational trauma, discrimination.
 I offer holistic treatment, and years of expertise in various clinical modalities, to assist you on your wellness journey.

 Receipts can be provided for insurance purposes.

 Coping with Chronic Racial Trauma